originphp/website/source/docs/upgrade.md

 `Model` and `Controller` callbacks have been redesigned to be registered and work with `Concerns` in a powerful way.

+The bootstrap process has changed, the bootstrap process is carried out in your `config` folder.

+The framework has been decoupled in various packages.

 I have been working full time on the framework to get this where it is now, changes going forward from here should be slow, with a focus on improving code base, developing and testing with future PHP versions, bug and security fixes.